-In fiscal 2013, the Company announced a restructuring action to reduce its global workforce by approximately 5-7% in order to address its cost structure, with expected annual savings of approximately \$25 million to \$30 million exclusive of reinvestments into ongoing business initiatives.
-In connection with this restructuring action, the Company incurred restructuring charges of \$26.0 million in fiscal 2013.
-These charges consisted of \$18.4 million of employee separation costs, \$4.1 million of fixed asset write-offs and \$3.5 million of other facility closure related costs.
+In connection with these restructuring actions, the Company incurred restructuring charges of \$15.0 million in fiscal 2014.
+These charges consisted of \$9.3 million of employee separation costs, \$4.4 million of facility closure related costs, \$1.0 million of contract termination costs, and \$0.3 million of non-cash asset write-offs.
 The charges for employee separation costs consisted of severance pay, outplacement services, medical and other benefits.
-Fixed asset write-offs include both the net book value of property, plant and equipment written off in conjunction with facility consolidations, as well as indefinite-lived tradenames written off in conjunction with brand consolidations within the WPS segment.
+Non-cash asset write-offs consist mainly of indefinite-lived tradenames written off in conjunction with brand consolidations.
+Of the \$15.0 million recognized in fiscal 2014, \$9.0 million was incurred within the IDS segment and \$6.0 million was incurred within the WPS segment.